 And just because a 50-page advertising supplement is shrink-wrapped inside 20,000 copies of a prominent publication doesn’t mean that a single one of the subscribers will value it.
 You’re really busy — when you receive unsolicited advertorials, do you comb through them, pouring excitedly over every ad, or discard them as junk mail?

 What I hear instead are things like: “’Astounding Ohio Attorneys’?
-I’ve never heard of it, and I’d never hire a lawyer out of those things anyway.”
+I’ve never heard of it, and I’d never hire a lawyer out of those lawyer lists things anyway.”

-And sometimes: “Candidly, I think less of any law firm that wastes their money advertising in them.
+And sometimes: “Candidly, I think less of any law firm that wastes their money advertising in lawyer lists.
 They obviously don’t know how I hire lawyers.”

 So why would you volunteer to spend $10,000 on that?

 Just because you heard that “a friend of a friend got a huge class-action case that way” doesn’t make it true.
 I know people who swear a friend of a friend woke up in an icy hotel bathtub without kidneys.

 Superlative Lawyer Lists: How Did We Get Here?

 Once upon a time, there was the “Martindale-Hubbell Law Directory” and its “AV” rating.
 Few lawyers seemed to know exactly what AV meant, but we all wanted it — after all, there was an “A” in it, and we all liked getting A’s.
 It was the sole professional measurement in existence; it was like your favorite teacher pasting a gold star on your law degree.
 And once a competitor had one, you wanted one too.
 An even bigger, shinier one.